China's Real Estate Bubble

 2002.
 Having challenged lenders to create 5.5 million new minority homeowners

-African-American Research, appeared to welcome the trend, pointing out that
+for African and African-American Research, appeared to welcome the trend,

-fifteen out of twenty successful African-Americans he had studied (among them
+pointing out that fifteen out of twenty successful African-Americans he had

 Perhaps Margaret